Skip to content

 Parenting Tips

-Screen Time for Kids Under 5: What Paediatricians Actually Say in 2026
+Screen Time for Kids Under 5

 Screen time for young children is one of the most debated topics in parenting — but the research is more nuanced than 'screens bad.'
 Here's what developmental science actually recommends, and how educational video content fits in.